Axis-Fi/axis-core/design/EMPA.md

 What could cause a loss of funds?

-- ✅ Revert from fee-on-transfer quote token: this is already checked during bidding when transferring the quote token from the bidder to the AuctionHouse.
+- ✅ Revert from fee-on-transfer quote token: this is already checked during bidding when transferring the quote token from the bidder to the BatchAuctionHouse.
-- ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the AuctionHouse.
+- ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the BatchAuctionHouse.
 - ✅ Revert-on-zero quote/base token: the transfer amount is checked before calling `transfer()`
 - ❌ Seller on blacklist: if the seller is added to the quote or base token's blacklist after the auction is created and funded, the transfer of the quote or base tokens back to the seller would fail.